We're hiring

 Quality per Hire

-This metric measures or assesses the employee performance and retention rates of new hires over a specific period of time, allowing organizations to evaluate the effectiveness of their recruitment processes.
+This metric measures and assesses an employee’s performance and retention rates of new hires over a specific period of time, allowing organizations to evaluate the effectiveness of their recruitment processes.

 Diversity Metrics

-This metric tracks various demographic groups represented within the organization to ensure inclusion and diversity initiatives.
+This metric tracks various demographic groups represented within the organization to ensure that inclusion and diversity initiatives are effective.

 Training Effectiveness